ClickHouse/ClickHouse/docs/en/introduction/possible_silly_questions.md

-# Everything you were afraid to ask
+# Questions you were afraid to ask

 ## Why not use something like MapReduce?

 We can refer to systems like map-reduce as distributed computing systems in which the reduce operation is based on distributed sorting.
-In this sense, they include Hadoop and YT (Yandex proprietary technology).
+In this sense, they include Hadoop, and YT (YT is developed at Yandex for internal use).

 These systems aren't appropriate for online queries due to their high latency.
 In other words, they can't be used as the back-end for a web interface.
 These types of systems aren't useful for real-time data updates.